Splorgman/tempoadjuster/README.md

 # Why?

-Because the tempo slider TheWaveVR is not very good right now.
+Because the tempo slider in TheWaveVR is not very good right now.

 # How do I use this?